mdn/content/files/en-us/web/css/css_anchor_positioning/using/index.md

 The dimensions of the center tile are defined by the [containing block](/en-US/docs/Web/CSS/Containing_block) of the anchor element, while the distance between the center tile and the grid's outer edge is defined by the positioned element's containing block.

-`inset-area` property values are composed of one or two values based on the row and column values described above, with some extra options available to define the region of the grid the positioned element should be placed inside.
+`inset-area` property values are composed of one or two values based on the row and column values described above, with spanning options available to define the region of the grid where the element should positioned.

 For example:

 You can specify two values to place the positioned element in a specific grid square.
 For example:

-- `top left` (logical equivalent `start start`) will place the positioned element in the top-right square.
+- `top left` or `x-start y-start` (logical equivalent `start start`) will place the positioned element in the top-left square.
-- `bottom center` (logical equivalent `end center`) will place the positioned element in the bottom center square.
+- `bottom center` or `y-end` (logical equivalent `end center`) will place the positioned element in the bottom center square.

 You can specify a row or column value plus a `span-*` value.
 The first value specifies the row or column to place the positioned element in, placing it initially in the center, and the other one specifies the amount of that column to span.
 For example:

 - `top span-left` causes the positioned element to be placed in the top row, and span across the center and left tiles of that row.
-- `y-end span-x-end` causes the positioned element to be placed in the end of the y column, and span across the center and end tiles of that column.
+- `y-end span-x-end` causes the positioned element to be placed in the end of the y column, and span across the center and x-end tiles of that column.
-- `block-end span-all` causes the positioned element to be placed in the block end row, and span across the inline-start, center, and inline-end tiles of that row.
+- `block-end span-all` causes the positioned element to be placed in the block end row, and if it's at least as wide as the anchor, span across the inline-start, center, and inline-end tiles of that row.

 If you only specify one value, the effect is different depending on which value is set: